 Cardinal Wuerl Celebrates Mass of the Lord’s Supper

-WASHINGTON, D.C. – Cardinal Donald Wuerl, archbishop of Washington marked the start of the Triduum, the final three days before Easter and the celebration of Christ’s resurrection, by celebrating the Mass of the Lord’s Supper today at the Cathedral of St. Matthew the Apostle.
+HYATTSVILLE, Md. – Cardinal Donald Wuerl, archbishop of Washington, today marked the start of the Triduum, which is the final three days before Easter and the celebration of Christ’s resurrection, by celebrating the Mass of the Lord’s Supper at the Cathedral of St. Matthew the Apostle.
 During the Mass, the cardinal washed the feet of 12 people, just as Christ washed the feet of the apostles at the Last Supper.

 After Mass, the Eucharist was moved in a solemn procession to a chapel for silent adoration, and the altar and sanctuary were stripped of all ornamentation in preparation of Good Friday, the day Christ died on the cross.
 Mass is not held in Catholic churches on Good Friday.